Opeth: Watershed and In Live Concert at the Royal Albert Hall (2008–2010)

 Opeth entered Fascination Street Studios in November 2007 to record their ninth studio album, with Åkerfeldt producing.
 By January 2008, Opeth had recorded 13 songs, including three cover songs.
 The finished album, Watershed, features seven tracks, with cover songs used as bonus tracks on different versions of the album.
 Watershed was released on 3 June 2008. Åkerfeldt described the songs on the album as "a bit more energetic".
 Opeth toured in support of Watershed, including headlining the UK Defenders of the Faith tour with Arch Enemy, an appearance at Wacken Open Air, and the Progressive Nation tour with headliner Dream Theater.
 Watershed was Opeth's highest-charting album to date, debuting at number 23 on the US Billboard 200, on the Australian ARIA album charts at number seven and at number one on Finland's official album chart.
 Opeth went on a worldwide tour in support of Watershed.
+In 2008, they played the UK Bloodstock festival alongside Dimmu Borgir.
 From September to October, the band toured North America backed by High on Fire, Baroness, and Nachtmystium.
 They returned to tour Europe for the rest of the year with Cynic and The Ocean.

 In 2010, Opeth wrote and recorded the new track, "The Throat of Winter", which appeared on the digital EP soundtrack of the video game, God of War III. Åkerfeldt described the song as "odd" and "not very metal."
 To celebrate their 20th anniversary, Opeth performed a six-show, worldwide tour called Evolution XX: An Opeth Anthology, from 30 March through 9 April 2010.
 Blackwater Park was performed in its entirety, along with several songs never before performed.
 The concert of 5 April 2010, at the Royal Albert Hall in London, England was filmed for a DVD and live album package titled In Live Concert at the Royal Albert Hall.
 The set was released on 21 September 2010, in 2-DVD and 2-DVD/3-CD configurations.
 For the DVD the concert was split into two sets.
 The first set consists of the entire Blackwater Park album, while the second set contains one song from every album excluding Blackwater Park, in chronological order representing the twenty years of "evolution" in their music. Åkerfeldt stated, "I can't believe it, but, fuck, we're celebrating 20 years.
 I've been in this band ever since I was 16.
 It's insane."
 A special edition of Blackwater Park was released in March 2010 to coincide with the tour.